franceswalker@thefoodinto

 While that explanation feels very unsatisfactory (unless you have a degree in chemistry), the upshot is that amines are a group of chemicals based on the structure of ammonia.

-More useful, is knowing that there are different types of amines, which occur naturally in the body as well as being present in foods, especially foods rich in protein.
+More useful, is knowing that there are different types of amines, which occur naturally in the body as well as being present in many protein rich foods.

 These proteins can break down to amines and unfortunately some people are known to react to these amines with a range of symptoms, from face flushing and urticaria (hives), to mood issues such as anxiety, to issues such as irritable bowel type of symptoms.